programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 * the name of the county (since this is already in the cp.GeoJson properties dictionary, it doesn't need to be added)
 * the county's population (this variable, and the next two, are in the `map_data_lookup` dataframe; they need to be added to the cp.GeoJson properties dictionary)
 * the number of people killed by police
-* the number per 100K population
+* the number of deaths per 100K population

 ```python
 baseMap = initMap()